hynek/structlog/docs/getting-started.rst

 structlog's primary application isn't printing though.
 Instead, it's intended to wrap your *existing* loggers and **add** *structure* and *incremental context building* to them.
-For that, structlog is *completely* agnostic of your underlying logger -- you can use it with any logger you prefer.
+For that, structlog is *completely* agnostic of your underlying logger -- you can use it with any logger you like.

 The most prominent example of such an 'existing logger' is without doubt the logging module in the standard library.
 To make this common case as simple as possible, structlog comes with some tools to help you: